interlock-network/interlock-docs/litepaper/litepaper.md

 institutions &mdash; instead of trusting every individual, people could trust intermediaries like their bank or government.
 The explosive growth of the internet has also caused people to, once again, outsource their trust to central institutions.
-These instutions, however, exhibit many of the same flaws as their predecessors &mdash; namely, they become increasingly corrupt and increasingly exploitative, as their revenue-growth inevitably declines.
+These institutions, however, exhibit many of the same flaws as their predecessors &mdash; namely, they become increasingly corrupt and increasingly exploitative, as their revenue-growth inevitably declines.